-RESOURCES TO SUPPORT YOUR INTERNSHIP AND/OR JOB SEARCH:
+RESOURCES TO SUPPORT YOUR LAW-RELATED INTERNSHIP AND/OR JOB SEARCH:

-- Law Firms: Many law firms offer internships for pre-law students to assist with legal research, administrative tasks, and gain exposure to different practice areas.
+- Law Firms: Many law firms offer internships to assist with legal research and administrative tasks as well as gain exposure to different practice areas.
 Websites for specific law firms can be found through online local searches or state-specific ABA directories.
 The American Bar Association also offers internships.

 - Government Agencies: Interning with government agencies such as the U.S. Department of Justice, district attorney’s offices, public defender’s offices, and other local, state, or federal agencies can provide valuable experience.
 USAJOBS is the official job site for federal government internships.